 This design is R-6 in both silver J1590/P1783 as illustrated and copper J1591/P1784 with between 12 to 15 believed to exist.

 The specimen listed in white metal J1592/P1785 is unconfirmed.
 The Farouk sale coin, which used the white metal coins Adams and Woodin number was described as having been struck in copper in that sale.
-As the half and dollar are known to exist in white metal, it is likely that the quarter does also.
+As the half and dollar are known to exist in white metal, it is likely that the quarter does as well unless that coin is actually J1596/P1786.

 Photo courtesy of Heritage.